Four out of five people experience back pain at some point in their lives. It’s the second most common reason for visiting the doctor.

 3. Watch your weight.
 Extra pounds can strain your lower back muscles.
 Aim to stay within 10 pounds of your ideal weight.

 4. Stand up straight.
 Good posture helps you maintain the natural curves of your back and keep it strong.
 Have to stand for a long period of time?
-Put one foot on a low footstool (alternate feet) to take some of the stress off your back.
+Put one foot on a low footstool (be sure to alternate feet) to take some of the stress off your back.

 5. Sit smart.
 Choose a seat with a straight back or good lower back support.
 And if you sit most of the day, set a timer on your phone to remind yourself to get up and walk at least once an hour.